rlafranchi/activerecord-sybase-adapter/README.markdown

 ActiveRecord Sybase Adapter
 ===========================

+This is a forked version of the original that uses TinyTDS instead of the native Sybase driver.

+  - darrint Tue Jul 19 21:37:00 EDT 2011

 Flawed though it is, we still depends on this for our app.
 Because stinky code makes app stink as well, this adapter has been cleaned up for Rails 3, by removing all the LIMIT and OFFSET hacks, that